symbolfigures/aws/diy-q-business-chatbot/readme.md

 Do it yourself!

 **Implementation:**
-Build an app using Streamlit for the UI, LangChain and FAISS for RAG, Bedrock for the foundation model, and EC2 to host the app.
+Build an app using Streamlit for the UI, LangChain and FAISS for RAG, Bedrock for the foundation model, and Fargate to host the app.

 -----